ipfs/ipfs-docs/docs/how-to/mint-nfts-with-ipfs.md

 Using the CID, anyone can fetch a copy of the data from the IPFS network as long as at least one copy exists on the network, even if the original provider has disappeared.
 This makes CIDs perfect for NFT storage.
 All we need to do is put the CID into an `ipfs://` URI like `ipfs://QmUAACALRufqXnGHM1QCSr5JA3b54N5QBKD73EXx6pws2f/my-nft.jpeg`, and we have an immutable link from the blockchain to the data for our token.

 Of course, there may be some cases in which you do want to change the metadata for an NFT after it's been published.
 That's no problem!
 You'll just need to add support to your smart contract for updating the URI for a token after it's been issued.
-That will let you change the URI to a new IPFS URI, while still leaving a record of the initial version in the blockchain's transaction history.
+That will let you change the URI to a new IPFS URI while still leaving a record of the initial version in the blockchain's transaction history.
 This provides accountability and makes it clear to everyone what was changed, when, and by whom.

 ## Minty